Skip to content

 NPlusOneAnalyzer N+1 query patterns from FK/M2M traversal N+1 Queries

-DuplicateAnalyzer Exact and near-duplicate queries within one request Duplicates
+DuplicateAnalyzer Exact-duplicate queries (same SQL + params) within one request Duplicates

 MissingIndexAnalyzer WHERE/ORDER BY on columns without indexes Missing Indexes